RodrigoNunes2004/RodrigoNunes2004/README.md

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>

-I'm a software engineer focused on full-stack development, passionate about building scalable, modern, and well-architected solutions.
-I'm using technologies like TypeScript, React & React Native, Next.js, Node.js, C#, ASP.NET, Docker, Azure cloud services, PostgreSQL, microservices, and much more.
+Absolutely, Rodrigo.
+Here's a refined and more polished version of your personal statement that maintains your voice while enhancing clarity, flow, and impact.
+It highlights your technical depth, unique background, and collaborative mindset—all while sounding confident and approachable:

-I'm specialised in crafting modern web applications using React, Next.js, TypeScript, Node.js, and PostgreSQL, with a strong focus on developing experience and UI precision through tools like Shadcn UI.
-My journey blends hands-on technical troubleshooting with creative problem-solving, shaped by years of discipline in the culinary world and now sharpened through real-world coding projects and continuous learning.
+I'm a full-stack software engineer with a passion for building scalable, modern, and thoughtfully architected digital solutions.
+My toolkit includes TypeScript, React, Next.js, Node.js, C#, ASP.NET Core, Docker, Azure, and PostgreSQL—technologies I use to craft responsive, performant applications that solve real-world problems.
-Whether I'm debugging Docker environments, optimising workflows with Git, or refining user interfaces for performance and accessibility, I bring a solution-driven mindset and a deep commitment to quality.
-I thrive in collaborative environments and love turning complex challenges into elegant, maintainable code.
+Specializing in modern web development, I focus on delivering intuitive user experiences with precision, leveraging tools like Shadcn UI and Tailwind CSS.
+My tech journey was shaped by years of discipline in the culinary world, where I learned to thrive under pressure, think creatively, and refine every detail.
+That same mindset now fuels my approach to software: clean code, clear architecture, and a relentless drive to improve.
-If you’d like to connect, collaborate, or have any questions, feel free to <a href="https://mail.google.com/mail/?view=cm&fs=1&to=rdefraganunes@gmail.com" target="_blank"> Click here and send me an email
+Whether I'm debugging containerized environments, optimizing developer workflows with Git and GitHub CLI, or collaborating on open-source projects, I bring a solution-oriented attitude and a deep commitment to quality.
+I love working in agile, collaborative teams where knowledge-sharing and mentorship are part of the culture.
-</a>— or reach out on <a href="https://www.linkedin.com/in/rodrigo-fraga-nunes-82418675/">LinkedIn</a>.
-I'm always open to good conversations and interesting opportunities.
+If you're interested in connecting, collaborating, or just having a great conversation, feel free to  <a href="https://mail.google.com/mail/?view=cm&fs=1&to=rdefraganunes@gmail.com" target="_blank"> send me an email or reach out on </a>— or reach out on <a href="https://www.linkedin.com/in/rodrigo-fraga-nunes-82418675/"> LinkedIn.
+I'm always open to new ideas and meaningful opportunities.

 <h2> 🛠 &nbsp;Tech Stack</h2>
 <h3>💻 &nbsp;Front-end:</h3>